amzoss/RShiny-1Day/PreWork.md

 (Note: Mac users without Xcode already installed may see a prompt to install Xcode or the ["command line tools"](https://mac.install.guide/commandlinetools/7.html) to compile some packages from source.
 You should go ahead and do that -- at least the command line tools.
 This is often a large installation, though, so it may take a bit of time.)

+## Optional: Create a shinyapps.io account

+If you would like to practice publishing your Shiny applications, you can create a free account at [https://www.shinyapps.io/](https://www.shinyapps.io/).

 ## Course Logistics